-Although I was pleased with the baking results of some of my coconut flour and almond flour recipes, I was still dissatisfied about having to use different grain free flours for different low carb recipes.
+Although I was pleased with the baking results of some of my coconut flour and almond flour recipes, I was still dissatisfied with having to use different grain-free flours for different low carb recipes.
 I wanted one blend or mix that I could use as a direct 1:1 flour replacement for all of my baking recipes.

 I like this blend because it dilutes the potency of individual low carb flours which means that you won’t be consuming an overabundance of any one nutrient per serving.

-- An almost complete low carb flour substitute suitable for muffins, biscuits, breads, pancakes, and breading.
+- An almost complete low-carb flour substitute suitable for muffins, biscuits, bread, pancakes, and breading.

 - High in soluble fiber

 - Not very good for cake or cookie recipes.
 The results are either too flat or too light.